Size Post Needed

 (Best Quality) Item #M3

-M3 is an Exceptional quality 2 1/8 x 2 1/8 x 1/2 quartz clock movement produced by Seiko.
-It is the best quality AA battery unit on the market.
+M3 is an Exceptional quality 2 1/8 x 2 1/8 x 1/2 quartz clock movement.
+It is the best quality AA unit on the market.
 These Quartz Clock Movements will say SKP, this means Seiko Time Products.

 These high torque quartz clock movements take one AA battery and has the ability to run any length hands that we have to offer.
 The movement measures 2 1/8 x 2 1/8 x 1/2 but is stronger than the low torque movements.
 What is being measured is the threaded post that goes through the back of the clock face.

 The powerful C Cell quartz clock movements are stronger than the AA battery units.
 They have a threaded post diameter of 7/16 and a case dimension of 2-3/4"H x 2-3/16"W x 1"D. This is the strongest quartz clock movement available with out jumping up to an electric motor.
 This will run any of the hand lengths you see below, we have up to 17 3/4 long minute hand.

 A Continuous sweep Quartz Clock Movements do not make a ticking sound.
 When a second hand is used, the second hand will sweep around the dial like a Rolex rather than jumping from one second to the next.

 1-11 $1.25 / 12-49 $.80 / 50-99 $.70 / 100+ $.60